- 1 Article Summary: Moving to Italy from UK

 Step 3: Prepare Financially

-Open an Italian bank account, arrange your pension or income transfers and plan for healthcare coverage and tax residency changes.
+Open an Italian bank account, arrange your pension or income transfers and plan for healthcare coverage and tax residency changes, and financial planning for UK expats helps structure pensions, income and cross-border cashflow for Italy.

 Step 4: Find Accommodation

 Secure rental housing or purchase a property before applying for residency.
-Ensure all contracts comply with local regulations.
+Ensure all contracts comply with local regulations, and our real estate for UK expats page explains compliant purchase & rental steps and professional support options.

 Step 5: Relocate and Register